IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 .. note:: Lightning inserts the correct DistributedSampler for distributed training.
 No need to add yourself!

-Now we can train the LightningModule on a TPU without doing anything else!
+Now we can train the :class:`~pytorch_lightning.core.LightningModule` on a TPU without doing anything else!

 .. code-block:: python